Chuck Schumer: Senate Democratic Leader

 The Senate Democratic Caucus elected Schumer minority leader in November 2016.
 Schumer had been widely expected to lead Senate Democrats after Reid announced his retirement in 2015.
 He is the first New Yorker, as well as the first Jewish person, to serve as a Senate leader.
 On January 20, 2021, Democrats gained control of the Senate with the swearing-in of newly elected Georgia senators Jon Ossoff and Raphael Warnock, following the 2020–21 election runoff and special election runoff, making Schumer the majority leader, replacing Republican Mitch McConnell.

+Deal with Senate Republicans on circuit judicial vacancies at end of Biden term

+During Schumer's final months as Senate Majority Leader in the 118th Congress, Senate Democrats struck a deal with the chamber's Republican minority that gave President Trump the ability to fill four circuit judgeships during the first year of his second term in exchange for Democrats being able to hold votes on several federal district court nominees in a chamber they already controlled.
+As a result of the deal and President Biden's decision not to nominate a candidate for a Third Circuit vacancy in Delaware, Trump later appointed Whitney Hermandorfer, Emil Bove, Jennifer Mascott, and Joshua Dunlap to the vacant circuit judgeships that Senate Democrats declined to fill when Schumer led the chamber.

 March 2025 conflict over funding bill

 On March 12, 2025, Schumer announced his opposition to the House-passed continuing resolution (CR) to fund the 2025 United States federal budget until September 30, 2025.
 The next day, he reversed his position, writing in The New York Times that "a shutdown would give Mr. Trump and Mr. Musk permission to destroy vital government services at a significantly faster rate".
 This drew the ire of many House Democrats, including Alexandria Ocasio-Cortez and Nancy Pelosi.
 This alone caused his book tour to be postponed for security reasons.
 He ultimately voted to advance the budget proposal, along with nine other Democrats.
 After the vote, Schumer faced pressure to step down as Senate leader, but he said he has no intention to do so.